-- After initial running in, re-check the belt tension.
+- After the initial running in period, check the belt tension.
 Belt squeal denotes a loose belt that requires tightening. - Inspect the filter fitted to the inlet, regularly clean and renew the element when necessary.
 Excessive discharge temperature for normal operation as indicated by the rise in temperature shown in the log book indicates inadequate cooling, faulty lubrication or a dirty intake filter.
-The machine should be stopped and thoroughly inspected to identify the cause of the problem.
-The replacement time scale for filter elements cannot exactly be indicated as this is dependent on environmental and operational conditions, however a good indicator is replace the element when the pressure loss is 25-50mm WG above that of a new element. - Regrease the bearings every 1500 hours using one shot of a grease gun with Shell Albida R2 grease.
+The machine should be stopped and inspected. - Regrease the bearings every 1500 running hours using one shot of a grease gun with Shell Albida R2 grease.
 When checking for bearing and seal wear, the old grease must be removed and replaced with new. - Check the machine internally for wear every 10,000 running hours. (see Dismantle) - If machine is on a standby service, run for a few minutes each week.